nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 5.7.1 =
+* changed: restore savings gauge for network settings page
+* fixed: resize detection visible for editors, should be admin-only

 = 5.7.0 =
 * added: cleanup tool if you no longer need local WebP copies of images
 * added: resizing results displayed in bulk & single optimization report